...

 This week, leaders from around the world are meeting in Morocco.
 They’re part of the International Monetary Fund and World Bank and discuss the world’s economy.
 The economy is still changing because of the pandemic and trade tensions, which are big topics for the meeting.

-Now that there’s fighting in a region that produces a lot of oil, people are watching traders and major players like Iran and Saudi Arabia closely.
+Now that fighting is occurring in a region that produces a lot of oil, traders and major players like Iran and Saudi Arabia are being closely watched.
 The trading in bond and stock markets in the next few days will show how markets think this will affect things.

 Officials at the Fed have been watching a recent increase in U.S. Treasury bond yields.
 They’re looking for signs that investors may have pushed financial conditions too far to cool inflation, risking a big economic slowdown.
 If the war between Israel and Hamas makes people more worried about the world’s economy, it could change this trend.
 Money might rush toward U.S. Treasury bonds, which are seen as safe during potential crises.